Hernia Mesh Class Action Lawsuits Overview

 Manufacturers tend to be more inclined to settle when they’re approached by multiple victims at once who have worked together to strategize their cases.
 The majority of cases that end up in an MDL are settled.

 More than 50,000 lawsuits have been filed against hernia mesh manufacturers in the United States.
 Many of these cases have similar facts and legal issues.
 They have consolidated into MDLs to streamline litigation.

 Bard Composix Kugel Hernia Mesh MDL

 In 2011, more than 3,600 Bard Composix hernia mesh lawsuits were consolidated in a Rhode Island federal court.
 The Bard mesh lawsuits were filed after it was discovered that the Composix mesh had a manufacturing defect that caused the device to injure internal organs after surgery.
 Bard agreed to settle most of those cases for $184 million.
 The MDL has since been disbanded.
 Many of the unresolved cases are proceeding in a Rhode Island state court.

 Bard Polypropylene Hernia Mesh MDL

 In 2018, plaintiffs in 55 Bard polypropylene lawsuits filed a petition to have their cases consolidated into an MDL.
 These lawsuits allege that polypropylene devices manufactured by Davol, a subsidiary of Bard, caused internal adhesions, infections, and inflammation.
 The Panel on Multidistrict Litigation ultimately approved the plaintiff’s request.
 The cases have been transferred to the Southern District of Ohio, where they will be heard before one federal judge.
-To date, there have been a significant amount of cases filed in the MDL.
-The first trial is scheduled to begin in May 2020.
+As of April 2020, there were more than 4,000 cases pending in MDL No. 2846.
+The first bellwether trial is scheduled to begin in May 2020.

 Atrium C-QUR Mesh MDL